When it comes to credit card processing, non-profits may be eligible for lower rates than other types of businesses.

 In addition to interchange and assessments, the other piece of processing costs is the processor’s markup.
 I’ve separated it because markup is not a universal rate, unlike interchange and assessments.

-The processor’s markup is the amount that the processor makes as their profit from processing your transactions and handling the payment for you.
+The processor’s markup is the amount that the processor makes as their profit from processing your transactions.
 Processor’s markups vary depending on the processor, pricing model, and other factors.
 The markup is the only component of processing costs where the business or organization has negotiating power.

 What’s different for non-profit organizations?